70 Species in Genus Arctotis

 Arctotis: A South African Beauty in My Garden

 My name is Ferb Vu, and I’ve always been drawn to the vibrant colors and unique textures of South African flora.
-One genus that has particularly captured my attention is Arctotis, more commonly known as the African daisy.
+One genus that has particularly captured my attention is Arctotis, belong to the family Asteraceae.
 These cheerful flowers, with their striking resemblance to their namesake, bring a touch of the exotic to any garden.
 I’m captivated by their hardiness, their vibrant colors, and the way they seem to thrive in the harsh, sun-drenched conditions of their native land.

 A Diverse Genus